stian-git/tng-mod-graphcomment/readme.md

 This is a plugin to enable individual commenting of people and/or media.
 This is not a single-signon with TNG, but it enables none-TNG users to use their excisting social media accounts for commenting instead of registering for TNG, which hopefully lowers the bar to comment on the page.

+This mod uses the mediaID-parameter for media, and both personID- and tree-parameters for persons, to identify the unique comment threads.

+You can administrate all comments and threads from the Graphcomment admin area.

 ## Installation: